shahriar-rahman/EDA-Civil-Engineering-Concrete-Dataset/README.md

 # EDA Civil Engineering Concrete Dataset
 ==============================

-### An Exploratory Analysis of the characteristic properties of Concrete using a Civil Engineering Dataset.
+### An Exploratory Analysis of the characteristic properties of Concrete Using a Civil Engineering Dataset.

 Project Organization
 ------------